War in North-West Pakistan order of battle: Deployment of the military forces

 US Army map displays insurgent areas of operation.

 After the 9/11 attacks on the United States, the U.S. military responded with a large invasion of Afghanistan in 2001.
-Initially, all Pakistan Army troops were mobilized in different military formations and deployment continued in all over the country during this period, under the command of Chairman joint chiefs General Pervez Musharraf, also self-appointing President at that time.
+Initially, all Pakistan Army troops were mobilised in different military formations and deployment continued in all over the country during this period, under the command of Chairman joint chiefs General Pervez Musharraf, also self-appointing President at that time.
 After laying discussion principle Joint Chiefs of Staff Committee, the XI Corps (roughly ~60,000 men) was deployed under the command of Lieutenant-General Alijan Aurakzai in North-western.
 Other formations were rested in eastern, southern, and the northern borders of the country.
 By 2004, additional battalions were stationed by General Musharraf to help curb infiltration into Pakistan through its porous border.
-On 7 October 2004, Musharraf approved the appointment of his close aide, General Ehsan-ul-Haq, who superseded seven colleagues who was brutally criticized by the media.
+On 7 October 2004, Musharraf approved the appointment of his close aide, General Ehsan-ul-Haq, who superseded seven colleagues who was brutally criticised by the media.
 The appointment was highly controversial and political since Admiral Shahid Karimullah, Chief of Naval Staff, was the senior-most four-star officer in the armed forces.
 After becoming the chairman joint chiefs, General Ehsan-ul-Haq oversaw the ground troops deployment of army only, while the air force was kept out of the region.
 The strategy proved to be wrong as the violence spread out all over the country, and the army was increasingly in great pressure from the militants in 2004-07.
 In 2007, chairman joint chiefs General Ehsan-ul-Haq admitted the only ground troops deployment was wrong as the "Waziristan truce went wrong".
-President Musharraf ordering the highly controversial and criticized military action, Silence, to take over the Red Mosque complex plummeted Musharraf and General Ehsan's support.
+President Musharraf ordering the highly controversial and criticised military action, Silence, to take over the Red Mosque complex plummeted Musharraf and General Ehsan's support.